 Why share registries aren't enough

-Registries keep tabs on who owns what shares and how many.
+Share registries (or stock transfer agents) keep tabs on who owns what shares and how many.
 They work with the investor relations departments of listed companies.
 Employee share option plans and dividend reinvestment plans are also tracked by the registries.
 These are their primary sources of revenue and they do all of this well.
-Having an independent third-party perform this role is crucial.
-A seemingly simple counting exercise gets complex when big money is at stake.
-Look no further than Apple’s well-publicised options backdating scandal.
+Having an independent third-party perform this role is crucial, as a seemingly simple counting exercise gets complex when big money is at stake.
+Look no further than Apple’s well-publicised options backdating scandal to see why.